gromacs/releng/docs/jenkins-ui.rst

 comment needs to be posted in the releng change to ensure that the correct releng scripts are used throughout the build.

-If ``release-2016`` is specified, it builds the current change together with release branch HEADs from other repositories.
-This only makes sense for releng changes, where it should be run at least once before merging if there is a possibility that the changes impact builds in the release branch.
+If ``release-<YYYY>`` (name of a release branch) is specified, it builds the current change together with release branch HEADs from other repositories.
+This only makes sense for releng changes, where it should be run at least once before merging if there is a possibility that the changes impact builds in the release branches.
 These do not run automatically (at least for now) to reduce peak load, and make testing releng changes easier (since in many cases, the test builds that are actually interesting will only run after the matrix builds have been cleared from the